mike-north/professional-ts/notes/00-intro.md

 #### Release Confidence & Type Safety

-- TypeScript places a greater importance on productivy than 100% type safety.
+- TypeScript places a greater importance on productivity than 100% type safety.
   Compare this to [flow](https://flow.org), which has made a different choice
   > In type systems, soundness is the ability for a type checker to catch every single error that might happen at runtime.
 This comes at the cost of sometimes catching errors that will not actually happen at runtime.
   >